NQ-TU/MusicVisuals/README.md

 # How it works
 Before we began to code our project we agreed on a format to follow, which would keep our programs consistent, easy to understand and simple to diagnose.

 Each team member has their own folder, labelled with their student number.
 Inside these folders contain each persons visuals and a 'main' file, nameVisual.java, which would handle calling/combining visuals.
 This format prevented any individual bugs from affecting other peoples code and follows good OOP principles.
 ##### Heartbeat.java
+Heartbeat.java is our main sketch, any global elements in our program such as screen sizing, color mode, frame size, and audio playing (pausing, restarting) is initialised here.

+Heartbeat.java inherits all the functionality and properties defined in Visual.java which is an abstract class that itself extends PApplet from the Processing libary.
+Visual.java acts as a framework for creating audio visualisations using the Minim library, providing many methods to handle audio input/output, calculating frequency bands.. etc.

 # What I am most proud of in the assignment